ACCESS POLICY / CIRCULATION POLICY

 Non-resident/Reciprocal Patrons: Persons living in library service districts that have signed reciprocal borrowing agreements, and who are in good standing with their home library district, are eligible to hold non-resident cards and may borrow materials offered by the Library as long as the rules and policies of the Library are respected.

-Other: Those neither named above nor in possession of a Public Library Access Card (PLAC) may make use of most of the Library’s materials and services within the building.
-A library card will not be granted, and library materials may not be taken out of the building.
+Other: Those not eligible for cards named above nor in possession of a Public Library Access Card (PLAC) may make use of most of the Library’s materials and services within the building.
+A temporary Library card may be granted, which provides access to computers, ebooks, and a limited amount of print materials (no more than two) that may be taken out of the building.

 Obtaining a Library Card

-A child applying for a library card shall be accompanied by a parent or legal guardian, who holds a valid library card.
-A card will be issued when the child can sign, in print or cursive, both first and last name.
+Children applying for a Library card shall be accompanied by a parent or legal guardian who holds a valid Library card.
+A card will be issued when the child can sign, in either print or cursive, both first and last name.

-Patrons are required to bring their own library cards or identification with them each time they wish to borrow materials.
+Patrons are required to bring their Library cards or identification with them each time they wish to borrow materials.

 Adult patrons are to determine the suitability of materials selected for their personal use.
 However, it is the responsibility of parents/guardians to determine the suitability of materials selected by their minor children.

-Should a patron be unable to get into the library because they are housebound, a member of the staff will gather the desired materials and either place them on reserve until a friend/relative can pick them up or deliver them to the home of the patron when time permits. addition
+Should a patron be unable to get into the Library because they are housebound, a member of the staff will gather the desired materials and either place them on reserve until a friend/relative can pick them up or deliver them to the home of the patron when time permits.

-2. Inter-Library Loan: Resident library card holders, employees and students of the North Judson-San Pierre School Corporation and library card holders of the school district may request materials through inter-library loan.
+Interlibrary Loan (ILL): Resident Library card holders, employees and students of the North Judson-San Pierre School Corporation and Library card holders of the school district may request materials through interlibrary loan.
 The loan period on these is specified by the lending library and takes into account the amount of time needed to return the material to the lending institution.

 Teachers may request that certain titles be placed on Reserve status for a period of time, which means those titles are available for “in library use” only.

-4. Reference: Materials marked with "R" (which stands for "Reference") do not circulate except at the Director’s discretion.
+Reference: Materials marked with "LIbrary Use Only” or “Do not Circulate” do not leave the building except at the Director’s discretion.